behrica/clj-py-R-template/README.md

 2.Build and run Docker image, which starts a headless repl on port 12345 in a docker container

+This assumes a Linux OS and bash as shell.
+It might be slide different on other platforms or shell.
 ```bash
 cd my-app
 docker build -t my-app --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g) .